Senior Executive Team

 Deputy Vice-Chancellor – Academic

 Professor Jill Downie was appointed to the position of Deputy Vice-Chancellor, Academic in July 2012.
 In this role, she strategically leads teaching and learning and the student experience across the University.
-Equity and Diversity and the Centre for Aboriginal Studies are also important aspects of her portfolio.
+Equity and Diversity, and regional and learning partnerships are also important aspects of the Portfolio.

 Professor Downie holds a Bachelor of Applied Science and a PhD from Curtin University.
 From 2007 to 2012 she was Pro Vice-Chancellor of the Faculty of Health Sciences and also Professor of Nursing at Curtin University.
 She is the Education representative on the Australian National Commission of UNESCO and a Fellow of the Australian Institute of Company Directors.

 Professor Downie is an established national and international researcher with numerous grants, publications and conference presentations, including keynote addresses.